 There is uncertainty in the exact reductions in groundwater production required to achieve the sustainability goals for the WLPMA and ELPMA.
-Uncertainty in the hydrogeologic conceptual model and the numerical groundwater model is discussed in Chapter 2, Basin Setting, of this GSP.
+Uncertainty in the hydrogeologic conceptual model and the numerical groundwater model is discussed in Chapter 2.
 Uncertainty in the minimum thresholds and measurable objectives is discussed in Chapter 3.
 Chapters 2 and 3 also discuss uncertainty associated with the future location of groundwater production and impacts of projects that will optimize management of the LPVB and adjacent basins.